dart-lab/manual/docs/support-and-accessibility.md

 **Health services**

 [The Student Health services](https://www.ed.ac.uk/students/health-wellbeing/health-services) include health care, free sexual health services and access to free period products.
-If you are a student, make sure you register with a nearby doctor.

 The University's [Occupational Health Service](https://www.ed.ac.uk/health-safety/occupational-health) can provide advice on health related issues that may affect staff at work (both self-referrals and referrals from managers are accepted).